-- 1. The meeting was called to order at 10:05 a.m. by Bruce Ardelt, Committee Co-Chair, in conformance with the Wisconsin Open Meeting Law. - 2.
-A roll call was conducted.
-A sign-in sheet was circulated.
-A quorum was present. - 3.
-The committee reviewed the current roster.
+- 1. The meeting was called to order at 10:00 am by Co-Chair Brandon Mortenson, in conformity with the Wisconsin Opening Meeting Law. - 2.
+Roll call was taken, and a sign-up sheet was circulated to record those in attendance. - 3.
+The committee reviewed the roster.
 A quorum was present.
-Move Lance Burke from the Employee side to the Employer side.
-Bruce Ardelt announced he is retiring and will send a replacement to the spring 2020 meeting.
+The committee will elect the Employer Co-chair at the 2020 spring meeting.